Fred Trueman: National service in the RAF: 1951 to 1953

 National service restricted Trueman to just nine first-class matches in 1952 but four of them were Tests.
 He made his debut for England on Thursday, 5 June in the first Test against India at Headingley.
 Len Hutton had been appointed England captain before the series as the first professional to hold the post in the 20th century and the first ever to hold it in a home series.
-The appointment was controversial, especially among the amateur establishment, but Hutton had "an easy initiation against a weak Indian side, who did not relish the tearaway bowling of the young Trueman".
+The appointment was controversial, especially among the amateur establishment, but Hutton had "an easy initiation against a weak Indian team, who did not relish the tearaway bowling of the young Trueman".
 England, for whom Trueman opened the bowling with Alec Bedser, won the match in four days by 7 wickets.
 After taking three for 89 in the first innings when India scored 293, Trueman produced a sensational opening spell in the second innings and, after only 14 balls had been bowled, India were reduced to none for four, Trueman taking three of the wickets.
 He finished with four for 27 as India recovered to score 165.
 England had made 334 in the first innings and a second innings total of 128 for three secured the win.
 England won the second Test at Lord's by 8 wickets.
 Trueman, again opening the bowling with Bedser, took four for 72 and four for 110.
 In the third Test at Old Trafford, England won by an innings and 207 runs with Trueman taking eight for 31 and one for 9.
 The fourth and final Test at the Oval was ruined by rain and drawn after England scored 326 for six declared and India had been bowled out for only 98.
 Trueman with five for 48 and Bedser with five for 41 were almost unplayable.
 Trueman's tally of wickets in his debut series was therefore 29.
 He had a problem during the season in "a tendency to get stitch", which was diagnosed as "a lack of regular fast bowling exercise".

 In the 1952 County Championship, Yorkshire made a strong challenge but ultimately finished as runners-up to Stuart Surridge's great Surrey team which began a remarkable run of seven consecutive titles to 1958.
 Trueman was restricted to five championship appearances but Yorkshire did get Brian Close back from his national service.
 Yardley was again the captain and the other mainstays were Hutton, Lowson, Lester, Halliday, Wilson, Watson, Sutcliffe, Brennan, Wardle, Leadbeater and the fast-medium bowler Bill Holdsworth who was effectively Trueman's stand-in.
 Holdsworth played 24 matches in 1952 and 1953 only; but never again after Trueman returned to full-time action in 1954.